ufechner7/Tethers.jl/README.md

 @named sys = ODESystem(eqs, t)
 simple_sys = structural_simplify(sys)
 ```
-This means, we create a named ordinary equation system, depending on `t`.
+This means we create a named ordinary equation system, depending on `t`.
 Then we simplify
 the system symbolically (order reduction).
 If you type `sys` in the Julia REPL (command line)
 you can see that the original system had 9 equations, the second line above created a system
-with ony six equations.
+with only six equations.
 This step helps to speed up the simulation and often also removes
-algebraic loops which makes the ODE a lot simple to solve numerically later on.
+algebraic loops which makes the ODE a lot simpler to solve numerically later on.

 ## Python version as comparison
 From the Julia prompt execute: